 How do you feel about jalapeño poppers?
-Given my aversion to anything too spicy and my past acid reflux issue they were something I avoided until maybe a year ago.
-One taste, and I was hooked.
-And based on my favorite self created recipe I’ve make up about a thousand other dishes that revolve around this beloved popper!
+Given my aversion to anything too spicy and my past acid reflux issue, they were something I avoided until maybe a year ago.
+But, one taste, and I was hooked.
+Based on my favorite self created recipe, I’ve made up about a thousand other dishes that revolve around this beloved pepper!

-You have total control over how spicy these are.
+You have total control over how much heat these have.
 If you remove all the ribs and seeds I can assure you they are not spicy at all.
 Even my 4 year old super picky princess ate these without batting an eyelash.
 If anything besides tater tot casserole gets her stamp of approval then you know it has to be good 😉

 Using your slow cooker to make easy work of a new and interesting dinner is a great idea!
 Once you put your own spin on them, spicy or not, I’m going to bet they will be a new regular in your dinner rotation.

 If you love jalapeños, check out some of my other recipes with a kick!

 - Slow Cooker Peach Jalapeño Chicken Bowls

 - Slow Cooker Jalapeño Popper Dip